 Stateness

-While those protests are not challenging the state itself but the system of government, a series of bomb attacks in 2017 fueled fear about the government’s ability to maintain security.
-No terrorist attack has occurred since, but in 2021, authorities reportedly uncovered a “terrorist cell,” arresting several people and seizing weapons and explosives.
-Nevertheless, foreign military personnel remain deployed in Bahrain, including American and British troops and security forces from Saudi Arabia and the United Arab Emirates (UAE), while mercenaries from Arab countries are continuously integrated into Bahrain’s security apparatus, raising doubts about the regime’s ability to maintain control without external support.
+Foreign military personnel remain deployed in Bahrain, including American and British troops and security forces from Saudi Arabia and the UAE.
+Mercenaries from Arab countries are continuously integrated into Bahrain’s security apparatus, fueling significant doubts about the regime’s ability to maintain control without external support.

 Monopoly on the use of force

-Questioning the nation-state is uncommon in Bahrain, although significant portions of society challenge the political order and advocate for the democratization of the state.
-The presence of two national narratives – a Sunni narrative dating back to Al Khalifa’s conquest of Bahrain in 1783 and a Shi’ite narrative – undermines the legitimacy of the royal family, which is primarily contested within Shi’a communities.
-The dominant political role of the royal family, along with political, economic, and social inequality – particularly between Sunni and Shi’a communities – and reinforced by Sunni minority rule, continue to generate significant discontent among the population.
+Questioning the nation-state is uncommon in Bahrain, although large parts of society challenge the political order and call for the democratization of the state.
+The presence of two national narratives – a Sunni narrative dating back to the Al Khalifa’s conquest of Bahrain in 1783 and a Shi’ite narrative – undermines the legitimacy of the royal family, which is primarily contested within Shi’a communities.
+The dominant political role of the royal family and Sunni minority rule, along with political, economic and social inequality – particularly between Sunni and Shi’a communities – continue to generate significant discontent among the population.

-Meanwhile, discussions about national identities are varying, and sectarian identities do not solely reflect religious affiliations.
-The conflict between privileged Sunnis and marginalized Shi’a is mostly influenced by the politically motivated discrimination against Shi’ites.
-Consequently, the royal family’s approach to maintaining its authority results in a contentious policy concerning citizenship and naturalization.
-The government encourages Sunni immigrants from abroad and awards Arab citizenship to others after 15 years of residency and to non-Arabs after 25 years of residency.
+Discourses about national identities are inconsistent, and sectarian identities do not solely reflect religious affiliations.
+The conflict between privileged Sunnis and marginalized Shi’a is shaped primarily by politically motivated discrimination against Shi’ites.
+Consequently, the royal family’s efforts to maintain its power have resulted in a controversial policy regarding citizenship and naturalization.
+The government encourages foreign Sunnis to immigrate and grants Bahraini citizenship to Arab nationals after 15 years of residency and to non-Arabs after 25 years of residency.

-Bahrain has continued to systematically discriminate against Shi’ites in a wide range of areas, including employment, access to services, political or judicial representation, freedom of speech and expression, promotion and representation in the security apparatus, and religious matters (e.g., mosque construction).
+Bahrain has continued to systematically discriminate against Shi’ites in a wide range of areas, including employment, political or judicial representation, freedom of speech and expression, promotion and representation in the security apparatus and religious matters (e.g., mosque construction).
+During the review period, authorities accelerated their promotion of a national identity based on national loyalty, customs and heritage by launching public relations campaigns, conferences and film productions as part of the National Plan to Promote the Spirit of Belonging to the Nation.
+By doing so, the regime attempts to manage Bahrain’s sectarian divide without reversing the systematic marginalization of Shi’ites or social inequalities.

-Furthermore, the government uses citizenship revocations against Shi’ites as a tool of repression, undermining their ties to the state, deepening rifts within society, and violating international law.
+Nevertheless, the government used citizenship revocations against Shi’ites as a tool of repression, undermining their ties to the state, deepening rifts within society and violating international law.
 Since 2012, at least 990 Bahrainis have been stripped of their citizenship, the vast majority of whom are Shi’ites.
 The legal basis for this practice is the 2014 amendment of the 1963 Citizenship Law, which allows authorities to revoke citizenship when a person “causes harm to the interests of the kingdom or acts in a way that contravenes his duty of loyalty to it.”
-A 2019 amendment to the law restricts the power to strip Bahrainis of their nationality from the cabinet.
-However, in practice, citizenship revocations predominantly have a symbolic impact as most revocations issued since 2012 were handed down by courts or the king.
-After King Hamad reinstated the citizenship of almost 700 people in 2019, about 300 people remain stateless.
-No citizenship revocation has been issued in the period under review.
+In practice, however, citizenship revocations predominantly have a symbolic impact as most revocations issued since 2012 were handed down by courts or the king.
+After King Hamad reinstated the citizenship of 700 people in 2019, about 300 people remain stateless.
+No citizenship revocation has been issued since.

 State identity

-Bahrain’s constitution declares Islam as the religion of the state and Shariah as a principle source of law.
-Although the state does not discriminate between Sunni or Shi’a citizens in principle – religious affiliations are not explicitly mentioned in official documents, including birth certificates – the country’s society, as well as the political, social, and economic spheres, are largely divided on sectarian grounds.
-Discrimination against Shi’ites is widespread in a vast array of political, economic, and social matters.
-Meanwhile, religious dogmas, particularly Shariah law, play an important role in civic legal matters, such as personal status and inheritance affairs.
+Bahrain’s constitution stipulates freedom of religion but declares Islam the religion of the state and Shariah as a principal source of law.
+Although the state does not discriminate between Sunni and Shi’a in principle (religious affiliations are not explicitly mentioned in official documents, including birth certificates), the country’s society as well as the political, social and economic spheres are divided on sectarian grounds.
+Discrimination against Shi’ites is widespread in a broad range of political, economic and social matters.
+Meanwhile, religious dogmas, particularly Shariah law, play an important role in civic legal matters such as personal status and inheritance affairs.
 However, Bahraini courts exhibit significant flexibility in dealing with non-Muslims.

 No interference of religious dogmas

-Basic infrastructure for a nationwide supply of water, sanitation, and electricity is well-established and stood at 100% in 2020.
-According to World Bank data, access to safely managed sanitation facilities reached 91.2% in 2020, while 99% of the population had access to well-managed improved drinking water sources the same year.
-Administrative civil functions, such as school-level education, primary and secondary health care, and communication infrastructure, are well-developed.
-Bahrain holds the highest internet and social media penetration in the region, reaching 99% in 2019.
-In 2020, Bahrain continued to upgrade its internet infrastructure and achieved a 95% coverage of the 5G network.
-However, villages, towns, and neighborhoods in Manama, which are predominantly inhabited by Shi’a, suffer from less developed infrastructure, as do rural areas.
+Basic infrastructure for a nationwide supply of water, sanitation and electricity is well established and covers the entire country.
+Access to safely managed sanitation facilities continues to slowly improve, reaching 92.2% in 2022, while 98.9% of the population had access to safely managed water sources, according to the World Bank.
+Administrative civil functions, such as school-level education, primary and secondary health care as well as communication infrastructure, are well developed.
+Bahrain holds the highest internet and social media penetration in the region and continued to upgrade its internet infrastructure and invest in digitalization.
+Bahrain’s ranking in the UN’s E-Government Survey improved in its 2024 edition.
+However, villages, towns and neighborhoods in Manama, which are predominantly inhabited by Shi’ites, continue to suffer from less developed infrastructure, as do rural areas.

-In the review period, the government continued to upgrade infrastructure but focused on mega projects in the transportation and real estate sectors instead of addressing imbalances in basic services between urban and rural areas.
-As part of Bahrain’s Economic Vision 2030, aimed at diversifying the economy, a $1.1 billion airport modernization project was launched in 2019 to support the expansion of Bahrain’s tourism industry.
-The government is constructing a $2 billion metro network that will consist of four lines covering 109 kilometers.
-The network is expected to be operational by 2055, with two lines, comprising 20 stations, set to be inaugurated by 2027.
-Additionally, the government continued to address the housing shortage through a governmental program in partnership with the private sector, which aims to build 40,000 housing units.
-Construction and distribution of housing slots progressed during the review period.
+During the review period, the government continued to upgrade infrastructure but focused on mega projects in the transportation and real estate sector instead of addressing imbalances in basic services between urban and rural areas.
+As part of Bahrain’s Economic Vision 2030, which aims to diversify the economy, a $1.1 billion airport expansion project was finalized to support the growth of Bahrain’s tourism industry and establish Manama as a regional logistics hub.
+Bahrain International Airport’s cargo and passenger traffic rose significantly during the review period.
+Additionally, the government is building a $2 billion metro network featuring four lines stretching over 109 kilometers.
+The network is expected to be operational in 2055, with two lines scheduled to open by 2027.
+The government also continued efforts to alleviate the housing shortage through governmental programs in partnership with the private sector and Chinese construction companies, aiming to erect 40,000 housing units.
+Construction of housing units advanced during the review period, particularly in Sitra and Salman City.

 Basic administration